Xiang511/Threads-Follower/README.md

 ## License

-This project is published under GPL-3.0 License.
+This project is published under Apache-2.0 license